 Warning: When dismantling, it is important to pay attention to the cable connecting the front and rear parts.
-When pulling the cable out, please ensure that the cable is returned to the correct position when reassembling.
+When pulling the cable out, ensure that the cable is returned to the correct position when reassembling.

-Note: Electronic components may only be replaced by experienced trained technicians.
-Incorrect handling of electrical components or a wrong connection of a cable may cause the equipment to be destroyed.
+Note: Electronic components should only be replaced by experienced trained technicians.
+Incorrect handling of electrical components or the wrong connection of a cable may cause the equipment to be destroyed.

 - 3. Unscrew the four M3x4 Torx screws from the two hard disk mountings.
 Remove the two hard disk mountings. - 4.
-Unscrew the two M3x6 Torx screws that are holding the CPU boards in place.
+Unscrew the two M3x6 Torx screws that hold the CPU boards in place.